 - 1 tbsp chives chopped fine

-- Meanwhile. wipe the mushroom with a wet towel and slice them.
+- Wipe the mushroom with a damp cloth and slice them.